OutSystems/docs-product/src/setup-maintain/setup/cache-invalidation/intro.md

 This service uses a publish/subscribe pattern: applications subscribe to queues that represent modules and tenants where data can come from.
 The underlying technology used by the Cache Invalidation Service is called **RabbitMQ**, a distributed message queue service that implements the publish/subscribe pattern.

 You must configure the platform so applications can reach this service.
 You can install and configure a RabbitMQ instance using OutSystems Configuration Tool.
 Performing this operation installs RabbitMQ in the same machine that's running the Configuration Tool.
-Check the [Platform Server 11 Installation Checklist](<https://www.outsystems.com/goto/checklist-11>) for more information on how to install and configure the Cache Invalidation Service.
+For more information on how to install and configure the Cache Invalidation Service, check the Platform Server 11 Installation Checklist in the downloads detail page of your [Platform Server version](https://www.outsystems.com/Downloads/search/Platform-Server/).

 ## When do I need High Availability? { #when-ha }